HEROS: Hierarchical Exploration with Online Subregion Updating for 3D Environment Coverage: Subregion-based Regional Division

 \section{Subregion-based Regional Division}

-Instead of directly solving the visit order of viewpoints or frontiers, we use subregion cells as basic planning units for global coverage.
-Each candidate cell, with varying levels of detail, is managed through online decomposition and updating for a multi-resolution representation of the unknown space.
+Instead of directly determining the visit order of viewpoints or frontiers, we employ subregion cells as planning units for global coverage.
+Each cell, managed through online decomposition and updates, enhances its ability to adapt to the scale and structural changes of unknown regions with multi-resolution.